 The Home Sale: Securing the Deal

-Sometimes unforeseeable issues arise just prior to closing the sale.
-Hopefully, with negotiation, most of these have a workable solution.
+When unforeseeable issues arise just prior to closing the sale, many times with negotiation, most of these have a workable solution.
 Unfortunately, this is not always the case.
 But don’t panic.
 Another buyer might still be found who is willing to accept the house as is.